frack113/sigma_redcanaryco/md/tests/03ab8df5-3a6b-4417-b6bd-bb7a5cfd74cf.md

 [back](../index.md)
 # Launch Daemon
 Cover by sigma :x:

 ## MITRE
 ### Tactic
-privilege-escalation
+  - privilege-escalation
-persistence
+  - persistence

 ### technique
-T1543.004
+  - T1543.004

+### Sigma

-Many more think to do...
+ So many other things to do...